sts10/tidy/readme.markdown

             expressions in the form of base**exponent (helpful for generating diceware lists).
 Cuts are done randomly

-    -d, --delete-from <DELETE_FROM_DELIMITER>
+    -d, --delete-after <DELETE_AFTER_DELIMITER>
-            Delete all characters from the first instance of the specified delimiter until the end of line (including the delimiter).
+            Delete all characters after the first instance of the specified delimiter until the end of line (including the delimiter).
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
 May not be used together with -g or -G options

-    -D, --delete-through <DELETE_THROUGH_DELIMITER>
+    -D, --delete-before <DELETE_BEFORE_DELIMITER>
-            Delete all characters up to and including the first instance of the specified delimiter.
+            Delete all characters before and including the first instance of the specified delimiter.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
 May not be used together with -g or -G options

         --debug
             Debug mode